tjbrennan/slack-canned/README.md

 # slack-canned
 Canned phrases for Slack

 Displays predefined messages based on commands send to the server.
+Requires Redis.

 Set an outgoing webhook to point to `/slack`.
 Setting the trigger word to `!` is recommended so that commands will look like `!command`.